 The downside to this is that some common code snippets, from well-trusted sources, will be blocked.
 For example, Joomla doesn’t allow you to insert embed codes from sites like YouTube and Google Maps.

 This tutorial will show you how to allow such code on your site by stopping Joomla from stripping it out.
 Let’s try to insert a Google Maps embed code into one of Joomla’s sample article entitled “Welcome to your blog”.

 Our article for this task looks like the screenshot below:

-Normally, to insert a code snippet, provided by Google Maps, you would want to click Toggle Editor (1) and paste the code directly into the editor (2):
+Normally, to insert a code snippet from Google Maps, you want to click Toggle Editor (1) and paste the code directly into the editor (2):

 “So far so good,” you think.
 However, if you save the article, you’ll see that the Google Maps embed code disappears from the editor box.
 Also, you won't see the Google Maps inside your article at the site front end.

 How did that happen?
 Go back to your Joomla administrator control panel, open up this article for editing once again and look at its source code (click either on Toggle Editor button as you did before, or on Tools > Source Code).
 You will see that Joomla! stripped the Google Maps code snippet that you inserted into the article code and saved a minute ago.